SU_A_08

 [i] Why did he choose Belgium?

-[r] He chose Belgium for me… because I was 19 years old and because only Belgium allows the sponsor to invite his children who are over 18 years old.
+[r] He chose Belgium for me… because I was 19 years old and because only Belgium allows sponsors to invite their children who are over 18.

 [i] What about other European countries?

-[r] No, there is no family reunification anywhere else for children over the age of 18.
-My father had friends in Sweden and Germany, they could not bring their children to Turkey.
-That’s why my father decided to emigrate to Belgium, to have me with him and to help me go to university and he wouldn’t leave me alone in Turkey.
-For this reason he chose Belgium because he could make a VISA for me from there.
+[r] No, there is no family reunification for children over 18 anywhere else.
+My father had friends in Sweden and Germany, but they couldn’t bring their children who were in Turkey over.
+That’s why my father decided to emigrate to Belgium, to have me with him and help me go to university.
+He wouldn’t leave me alone in Turkey.
+That’s why he chose Belgium, because he could get a visa for me from there.

-[i] When your father decided to migrate, what did he do to reach Belgium?
+[i] When your father decided to emigrate, what did he do to reach Belgium?

-[r] He migrated by boat over the sea from Turkey to Greece.
-The boat sank the first time, but some people saved it, it was terrible.
-We couldn’t call him for two days, there was no network or other technical problem… It was a difficult journey.
+[r] He emigrated by boat across the sea from Turkey to Greece.
+The boat sank the first time, but some people rescued him.
+It was terrible.
+We couldn’t call him for two days; there was no network or other technical problem… It was a difficult journey.

 [i] Did he migrate with the help of smugglers?

 [r] I don’t know much about it, but there was a town on the border between Turkey and Greece.
-He stayed in that city for a month until he knew what to do.
-Then he contacted someone who told him what to do, then he migrated.
+He stayed in that town for a month until he knew what to do.
+Then he contacted someone who told him what to do, and then he migrated.

-[i] How did you feel when your father told you that their boat had sunk into the sea?
+[i] How did you feel when your father told you that their boat had sunk in the sea?

-[r] We were very scared because we heard that many people died in the sea, children, women, … Many people had already died when he migrated, so we were very scared and my mother asked him to come back.
-She said we didn’t want to migrate anymore because the trip was so dangerous.
-Most of the boats sank into the sea and most of the migrants died there, but my father said he would try again.
+[r] We were very scared because we heard that many people died in the sea, children, women… Many people had already died when he migrated, so we were very scared and my mother asked him to come back.
+She said we didn’t want to migrate anymore because the journey was so dangerous.
+Most of the boats sank in the sea and most of the migrants died, but my father said he would try again.

-[i] Your father was in danger when his boat sank and he tried again, right?
-Was there no other safe way to migrate to Europe?
+[i] Your father was in danger when his boat sank and he tried again anyway?
+Wasn’t there another safe way to migrate to Europe?

-[r] I don’t think there was any other way because they didn’t give VISA to Syrians.
-I don’t know, but I think this was the only way to migrate and the quickest way, because if there was another way to migrate, the procedures would take a long time.
+[r] I don’t think there was another way because they didn’t give visas to Syrians.
+I don’t know, but I think this was the only way to migrate and the fastest way, because if there was another way to migrate, the procedures would take a long time.

-[i] In what attempt did your father manage to come to Europe, the second or the third?
+[i] On which attempt did your father manage to come to Europe, the second or the third?

 [i] He managed to reach which country in Europe?

 [r] Maybe it was Italy!
-I don’t know well.
+I’m not sure.
 I can’t remember the country.
-I remember him saying Greece, then some countries next to Greece, then Italy, then Germany and from Germany to Belgium.
+I remember him saying Greece, then some countries next to Greece, then Italy, then Germany, and from Germany to Belgium.

 [i] Your father’s migration story was difficult.